 Kat Hughes moved to Boston in 2012 from Scotland, after being awarded her PhD in Film Studies from the University of Glasgow.
 Her doctoral thesis focuses on popular culture, sexuality, and gender.
 She is interested in collaborative community and academic projects, and has been involved with the UC Santa Cruz Kinetic Poetics Project, Glasgow’s Lock Up Your Daughters Filmmaking group, and the University of Glasgow’s postgraduate journal, eSharp.

-At ASKlabs, Kat spearheads our social media efforts, writing blogposts and witty tweets.
-Her keen intellect and research skills are being put to good use in our new project developement skunkworks where she heads up research.
+At ASKlabs, Kat spearheads the social media effort, writing blogposts and witty tweets.
+Her keen intellect and research skills are being put to good use in our new project development skunkworks.